epam/mriviewer/AUTODOCSTD.md

-# Autodocumentation standart on the Med3Web project
+# Autodocumentation standard on the Med3Web project

 It is required to keep autodocumentation standard [JSDOC](http://speakingjs.com/es5/ch29.html) from the very early stage of the development process.
-This is important action to make project source code more understandable, buggy free and easy maintanable in the future.
+This is important action to make project source code more understandable, buggy free and easy maintainable in the future.

 Good [JSDOC](http://2ality.com/2011/08/jsdoc-intro.html) tutorial can be used to make your autodocumentation better.

-## Source file begining
+## Source file beginning

 In the fist rows of source text file (with *.js extension) you need to add keyword **@module**